How To Choose An Area Rug For Your Living Room

 A lovely, subtly shaded rug like this Beige and Ivory Peshawar Ziegler rug would add a touch of discreet luxury to your living room without taking over.
 If you have boldly-hued furniture such as a scarlet couch, or a statement item like a grand piano, a pale rug like this would set the piece off beautifully.

 If your room is a blank canvas at the moment, why not let the rug call the shots?
 Simply choose the area rug that you love the most, and make it a focal point of your living room.
-Here are some tips from Houzz on how to make your rug the star of the show.

 Or, choose a rug of many colors and keep your options open!
 A patchwork rug gives you all sorts of gorgeously vivid colors that can inspire the design choices for the rest of your room.